FOUR NOBLE TRUTHS:

 the growth of all kinds of hypocrisy.

-shamanic artist - pleiadian gabrielian - michaelian - having faith in G-d above all else - focused on ethics - refuse RFID chipping / sovereign Uniting 144000, peaceful bodhisattva-buddha (nirmanakaya) mahatma- defender of freedom : physical, mental, spiritual - following my highest calling (Shamballah), ASHTAR “We all shape the world together, be wise and virtuous in your life loyal immortal legions visionary mystic Gabriel Sadhu
+shamanic artist - pleiadian gabrielian - michaelian - having faith in G-d above all else - sovereign - ethical - refuse RFID chipping / Uniting 144000, peaceful bodhisattva-buddha (nirmanakaya) mahatma- defender of freedom : physical, mental, spiritual - following my highest calling (Shamballah), ASHTAR “We all shape the world together, be wise and virtuous in your life loyal immortal legions visionary mystic Gabriel Sadhu turtles integral & bhakti, raja & siddha, maha yogi

 Know Thyself - Welcome @ Kristo's blog